pleyland/Websocket-Multiplayer-Demo-Godot-4.0/README.md

 # WebSocket Multiplayer

-This is a sample showing how the use WebSockets along with the Multiplayer API in Godot.
+This is a sample showing how the use WebSockets along with the Multiplayer API in Godot 4.0

 Language: GDScript

 Renderer: GLES 2

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/540
+Updated by Pleyland

 ## Screenshots